thebirbinrome/Cipher-Decoder/README.md

 ---

-# 📂 Files Included
+## Files Included

 ### `Vigenere Cipher Encoder-Decoder.py`

-Encrypts or decrypts messages using the **Vigenère cipher**, which relies on a key to shift letters by varying amounts.
+Encrypts or decrypts messages using the Vigenère cipher, which relies on a key to shift letters by varying amounts.

 **How to use:**